johnathanvman/F6/index.md

 		// DIFF HOSTILE
 			if(s[3] == 1){//FUCK
 				if(unit(s[1]).Tags[0] == "Slimegirl" && unit(s[2]).legs){
+					if(unit(s[2]).Clothing != "None" && unit(s[1]).legs){

+					}else{
 						Entrys.push(
-						choose(["CDOM forces SUB's legs apart.","CSUB blushes when her legs are forced apart by DOM."])+ choose([" CDOMSHORT starts to surge into SUBSHORT, causing her belly to bloat out."," CDOMSHORT shoves herself in head-first as SUBSHORT struggles to stand.","CSUBSHORT starts to moan as DOMSHORT's lower body starts slurping into her depths."," CSUBSHORT thrashes around on the GROUND as her belly fills with DOM."])+ choose([""],[" Nearly half of DOMSHORT gets into the other girl before she's full."," CSUBSHORT's eyes buldge out as she's overfilled with goo."])+ choose([" When SUBSHORT climaxes, DOMSHORT gets sprayed out in a torrent of goop!"," CDOMSHORT starts to wriggle around inside until SUBSHORT cums.
+							choose(["CDOM covers SUB to dissolve her garments before spreeading the SUBRACE's legs apart.","CSUB blushes when her legs are forced apart by DOM.
+The "+unit(s[1]).Name.replace("Slimegirl","").toLowerCase()+"goo starts to bubble, but only melts away her clothes!"])+ choose([" CDOMSHORT starts to surge into SUBSHORT, causing her belly to bloat out."," CDOMSHORT shoves herself in head-first as SUBSHORT struggles to stand.","CSUBSHORT starts to moan as DOMSHORT's lower body starts slurping into her depths."," CSUBSHORT thrashes around on the GROUND as her belly fills with DOM."])+ choose([""],[" Nearly half of DOMSHORT gets into the other girl before she's full."," CSUBSHORT's eyes buldge out as she's overfilled with goo."])+ choose([" When SUBSHORT climaxes, DOMSHORT gets sprayed out in a torrent of goop!"," CDOMSHORT starts to wriggle around inside until SUBSHORT cums.
 She oozes out of the quivering girl into a puddle."])
 						)
+					}
 				}
 				if(unit(s[1]).Tags[0] == "Froggirl" && unit(s[2]).legs){
 					Entrys.push(